kant/blender-queue/ReadMe.md

-# Project blender-queue
+# Project bqueue

- # Purpose of this project
+## Purpose of this project

+/!\ This project is at a Proof of concept stage.
+It works but it's very rudimentary.

 Aims at providing services to build and efficient blender 3D render farm.
+Aimas at being a cheap option that can be used to leverage old hardware to contribute to faster renders on personal render farms.

+### Features currently include

+* Dividing frame into tiles and distribute rendering on different instances (bare metal, virtual, cloud..)
+* Works on windows and linux
+* Merging tiles together as if it was rendered by a single machine
+* Seing the progress of tiles being ready in a webinterface.
+* Render components are completely distributed, there is no notion of coordinator/worker nodes, the only central piece is a messaging broker to broadcast,synchronize data betweeen instances.

+### Roadmap features

+* Distribute frames of an animation to render

+###

 ## Setup

 Infra relies on a messaging system called Apache Artemis to load balance workloads according to their speed.

+# Running with Docker images

 Start an artemis broker